sergeykorablin/supabase-kubernetes/README.md

 # Self-hosted Supabase with Kubernetes

+This is a set of plain Kubernetes YAML files to deploy a self-hosted Supabase instance.

+There are a few forks of the outdated community supported [Supabase Helm chart](https://github.com/supabase-community/supabase-kubernetes), you can check them out.

 > [!NOTE]
 > This is a Draft.
 Not fully tested yet.

+# Installation

 Create namespace for Supabase and set it as default